- 1-1/4 cups butter, softened

 - Bake at 375° for 7-9 minutes or until firm.
 Let stand for 2 minutes before removing to wire racks to cool completely.

 - Add decorations as desired.
-Tint remaining white coating black; pipe on eyes and mouth.
+Tint remaining white coating black; pipe on mouth.
 Let stand until set.
 Yield: 1 dozen.

 Reviews for Day of the Dead Cookies